remap/fountainhead/remap-syntax.md

 # Fountain+ Syntax

-Description of Fountain+ syntax used by current parser (tag name REMAP).
+Description of added Fountain+ syntax used by current parser (tag name REMAP).

+For basic fountain syntax, please refer to [this page](http://fountain.io/syntax).

 ## Web component declaration